21vincentchu/openAIAPITest/readme.md

 - Use ChromaDB for vector storing

 ### To-Do's
-- configure data pipelineing with unstructured
+- implement chromaDB
-- test the files for conversions
+- configure embeddings and rerankings for chromaDB
-- ensure the files are created into a new vector store
+- Create documentation

 ### Setup
 - make an openAI platform account and grab an API key